Turkish court convicts executive, two jet pilots in Ghosn escape trial

-ISTANBUL (Reuters) - A Turkish court convicted an executive of Turkish jet company MNG and two pilots over their role in flying former Nissan Motor Co Ltd Chairman Carlos Ghosn out of Japan during his escape to Lebanon just over a year ago.
+ISTANBUL (Reuters) - A Turkish court convicted an executive of Turkish jet company MNG and two pilots for migrant smuggling over their role in flying former Nissan Motor Co Ltd Chairman Carlos Ghosn out of Japan during his escape to Lebanon just over a year ago.

-The court sentenced them to four years and two months on charges of migrant smuggling.
-It acquitted two other pilots of the same charge.
+The court sentenced them to four years and two months jail, although their lawyer said they were not expected to serve time in prison as they had already been detained for several months.

+Two other pilots and a flight attendant were acquitted, while charges were dropped against another flight attendant.

 Ghosn, once a leading light of the global car industry, was arrested in Japan in late 2018 and charged with underreporting his salary and using company funds for personal purposes, charges he denies.